Bonjour Monsieur Shlomi

 Bonjour Monsieur Shlomi (Hebrew title: הכוכבים של שלומי Ha-Kochavim Shel Shlomi, Shlomi's Stars) is a 2003 film written and directed by Shemi Zarhin.
 The film stars Oshri Cohen, Aya Koren, Esti Zakheim and Arieh Elias.
-The film received twelve Ophir Award nominations.
-The story is about a 16-year-old Israeli boy, named Shlomi (Cohen), Who cares for everyone in his life but himself.
+It received twelve Ophir Award nominations.
+The story follows a 16-year-old Israeli boy, Shlomi (Cohen), who takes care for everyone in his life but himself.

 Plot summary

 Shlomi (Oshri Cohen) lives with his jealous and pretentious mother, his soldier brother, and their elderly grandfather.
-Although not doing well in school, Shlomi is a gifted cook and takes care of most household chores, while all the grownups around him are busy with their childish affairs, neglect him, and ignore his dyslexia.
+Although he struggles at school, Shlomi is a talented cook and takes care of most household chores, while the adults around him are preoccupied with their own concerns and overlook his dyslexia.

-Shlomi tries to be invisible, especially at school, until a routine math test catches the attention of Shlomi's teacher, who suspects that a unique gift lies behind that dormant facade.
-The school's headmaster takes Shlomi under his wing, and Shlomi blossoms.
+Shlomi tries to remain unnoticed, especially at school, until a routine mathematics test draws the attention of one of his teachers, who suspects that he has an unusual talent.
+The school headmaster takes an interest in him, and Shlomi begins to develop his abilities.